 These are the confessions of an experienced investment banker with the battle scars to stand as a witness that no capital transaction is ever easy.
 As such, the following is made as required reading for anyone that comes to us looking to raise debt or equity capital for business or real estate.
-What follows includes detailed reasons as to why raising capital can be a vast vacuum in time and resources that your business (and your investment banker) would not–in hindsight–be willing to undertake.
+What follows includes detailed reasons as to why raising capital can be a vast vacuum in time and resources that your business (and your investment banker) may not–in hindsight–be willing to undertake in order to get a deal done.

 So, if you’re looking to raise capital, please take some time to review the following as it should provide insight(s) into ways you can improve your offering and be better prepared whether your engage with an investment banker or not.